deriv-com/champion-trader/src/services/api/websocket/README.md

 4. **Authentication**:
    - Use ProtectedWebSocketService for authenticated endpoints
-   - Update auth tokens using the store's actions
+   - Pass auth tokens through the constructor, not directly to WebSocket
+   - Let the service handle the token formatting and headers

 5. **Performance**:
    - Subscribe only when necessary